Modern Indian Style - Interior Design Guide

 -

-Choose streamlined sofas or chairs in neutral upholstery and pair them with hand-carved wooden tables or colorful inlay stools.
-The contrast lets cherished Indian craftsmanship stand out without making the room feel busy.
-Start small, swapping in a coffee table or pair of side tables to see how the blend feels in your space.
+Opt for streamlined neutral-upholstered sofas or chairs and pair them with hand-carved wooden tables or colorful inlay stools.
+Note how the black-and-white color scheme allows cherished traditional elements to stand out and not feel “busy.”
+Start small, like a coffee table or side tables, to see how it feels in your space.

 -